kajsaganhammar/kajsaganhammar.github.io/_pages/reserach.md

 <details>
   <summary> Abstract </summary>

  <span class="custom-small">Despite empirical evidence of price dispersion, there is limited research on the role of search frictions in competing auction markets.
 This paper incorporates search into a stylised model where two sellers post sealed-bid auctions to sell a homogeneous good.
-Buyers are aware of the location of one of the sellers and can choose to engage in costly search to locate the other before the auctions take place.
-I find that such friction leads to price dispersion because only buyers with valuations above a certain threshold are willing to engage in costly search; A simulation study shows that those who search and win the 'low-visibility' auction are better off than the non-searchers who win the 'high-visibility' auction.
-However, in aggregate, when including those for whom search does not pay off ex-post (i.e., they lose the auction), searching buyers are the losers.
-This demonstrates the welfare losses associated with search frictions in auction markets.
-Furthermore, due to buyers' inability to coordinate their search decisions, the only equilibrium involves buyers above the threshold randomising between which auction to attend.
-This can result in a low degree of efficiency, in terms of which buyers obtain the goods, especially when the search cost is high.</span>
+Buyers are aware of the location of one of the sellers and can choose to engage in costly search to locate the other before the auctions start.
+I find that such friction leads to price dispersion because only buyers with valuations above a certain threshold may engage in costly search.
+In particular, due to the inability to coordinate participation between auctions, the only equilibrium involves these buyer-types randomising between searching or not.
+The expected price in the 'low-visibility' auction must therefore be lower than in the 'high-visibility' auction to compensate for the search cost and sustain their indifference.
+Based on a large number of simulations of the model predictions, I also find that search costs result in ex post welfare losses by reducing aggregate consumer surplus and efficiency.</span>
 </details>

 ### Publications